JeffGiroux/f5_terraform/Azure/Standalone/README.md

   - bigip.tf - resources for BIG-IP, NICs, public IPs
   - main.tf - resources for provider, versions, resource group
   - network.tf - data for existing subnets
-  - onboard.tpl - onboarding script which is run by commandToExecute (user data).
+  - f5_onboard.tpl - onboarding script which is run by commandToExecute (user data).
 It will be copied to /var/lib/waagent/CustomData upon bootup.
-This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls.
+This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls via the [BIG-IP Runtime Init tool](https://github.com/F5Networks/f5-bigip-runtime-init).
-  - do.json - contains the L1-L3 BIG-IP configurations used by DO for items like VLANs, IPs, and routes
-  - as3.json - contains the L4-L7 BIG-IP configurations used by AS3 for items like pool members, virtual server listeners, security policies, and more
-  - ts.json - contains the BIG-IP configurations used by TS for items like telemetry streaming, CPU, memory, application statistics, and more

 ## BYOL Licensing
 This template uses PayGo BIG-IP image for the deployment (as default).
 If you would like to use BYOL licenses, then these following steps are needed: